slothyace/bmd-actionGuides/guides/jsonFiles.md

 ## Validating JSON
 Once again, The `Create JSON File` and `Modify JSON File` mods have a button to `Validate JSON`.
-Clicking the button would do a basic validation of your JSON, letting you know if the content you've typed in a valid or not.
+Clicking the button would do a basic validation of your JSON, letting you know if the content you've typed in is valid or not.

 Green - Valid
 Red - Invalid